-Kannada Prabha has so far witnessed the rise of several pioneering journalists in Kannada.
-Most of the renowned journalists in the history of Kannada journalism were associated with this newspaper at some point of their career.
 The founder editor of Kannada Prabha was N S Seetharam Shastry and he was followed by K S Ramakrishna Murthy.
 Apart from these two editors, many illustrious editors have contributed to the establishment of Kannada Prabha.
 The most notable amongst them are Khadri Shamanna and Y.N.
-Krishnamurthy (YNK), who gave the reputation what the Kannada Prabha enjoys today.
+Krishnamurthy, who gave the reputation what the Kannada Prabha enjoys today.
 K Satyanarayana and Vekatanarayana also successfully bore the duties of Editor of Kannada Prabha.
-In the 21st century, the newspaper is being led by the young Editor, H.R.
-Ranganath and the Executive Editor, Ravi Hegde.
+Currently, the editor of Kannada Prabha is Ravi Hegde, under whom the newspaper gained its credibility.